Calvin-Data-Science/data202/web/index.md

 The **final project** requires doing new work, either extending some existing work (like the first project) or starting from scratch.
 Results will be presented in the form of a blog post (not actually posted unless you want to) and supporting code.
 Successful outcomes should include visual, analytical, and perspectival components.

-The final course meeting (during the designated final exam period TODO WHEN IS THIS) will be devoted to final project presentations.
+The final course meeting (during the designated final exam period on December 12) will be devoted to final project presentations.
 Feedback on others' projects will be part of your final project grade, so attendance is mandatory.

 # Software